cultmt616god-ship-it/intelligent-stock-prediction/draft-report.md

 1.1 Objectives

-The main objectives of the Share Market Management and Prediction System are:
+The main objectives of the Stock Analysis & Market Sentiment system are:

 1. To design and implement a web‑based platform for simulated trading and portfolio management.
 2. To develop machine learning models (LSTM with ARIMA/Linear Regression baselines) for next‑day stock price prediction.